qooxdoo/qooxdoo/docs/development/howto/using_non_qx_libs.md

 ### Step-by-Step Instructions

-1. Create a fresh %{qooxdoo} project using create-application.py.
+1. Create a fresh qooxdoo project using create-application.py.
 2. As in the approach above, copy the external package's files to a suitable place under the resource folder, e.g. source/resource/ponycharts/ponycharts.js.
 3. Likewise, add an @asset hint in the library's main class to include the external package as a resource (full example further below).
-4. Add code to this class that loads the external package, does necessary initialization and potentially adds a %{qooxdoo}-ish API to it.
+4. Add code to this class that loads the external package, does necessary initialization and potentially adds a qooxdoo-ish API to it.

     There is a framework class to help you with the loading part, [qx.util.DynamicScriptLoader](apps://apiviewer/#qx.util.DynamicScriptLoader), which does most of the work to make the package available in the current browser context.
 Using this, here is how your wrapper class may look like: